 Studies in Experimental Animals

 Animal studies suggest that 1-BP exposure is associated with reduced blood cell counts and immunosuppression along with toxicity to the liver and reproductive and nervous systems.
-Furthermore, the National Toxicology Program (NTP) is considering classifying 1-BP as reasonably anticipated to be a human carcinogen [NTP 2013].
-This designation was based primarily on increased lung, large intestine and skin cancers seen in rodents that were exposed to 1-BP in the air [NTP 2011].
+Furthermore, the National Toxicology Program (NTP) has classified 1-BP as reasonably anticipated to be a human carcinogen [NTP 2014].
+This designation is based primarily on increased lung, large intestine and skin cancers seen in rodents that were exposed to 1-BP in the air [NTP 2011].

 Providing Training and Education